 AMERICA'S CLASSIC CHOCOLATE CHIP COOKIE IS NOW GLUTEN-FREE

-One of my favorite memories from growing up is making cookies with my grandma.
-Nearly every time I spent the day at Grandma and Grandpa’s house, we would mix up a bowl or two to bake and then enjoy while we spent hours playing card games like Crazy Eights, Go-Fish, or Rummy.
+One of my favorite childhood memories is making cookies with my grandma.
+Nearly every time I spent the day at Grandma and Grandpa’s house, we would mix up a bowl or two to bake and then enjoy while we spent hours playing card games like Go-Fish or Rummy.

 ABOUT THIS RECIPE (per serving)